Bixilon/Minosoft/Contributing.md

 3. Open the issue and describe the problem as much as needed (not as you can!)
 4. Include the version of minosoft (or commit name), your OS and all information like that
 5. Include a log.
 If you know what you are doing, include the interesting paths (and the **first** exception that happened).
-If you don't know much about this shit, just include the whole log (You may need to censure email addresses, ...).
+   If you don't know much about that stuff, just include the whole log (You may need to censor email addresses, ...).
 Paste the log into a code block and do not use other 3rd party sites!
 6. Describe the bug and follow the rules

 ### Development